kevinhpinkerton/shopping-cart/README.md

 > NOTE: if this command throws an error like "Could not open requirements file: [Errno 2] No such file or directory", make sure you are running it from the repository's root directory, where the requirements.txt file exists (see the initial `cd` step above)

 ## Setup

+Go [here](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/gspread.md) to get started with the Google Sheets API.

+> NOTE: The Google credentials .json file will need to be named "google-credentials.json" and placed in the root directory to access the spreadsheet.

+Go [here](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/sendgrid.md) to get started with the SendGrid API.

 In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file with the following: